vkola-lab/skra2024/README.md

 #### Scripts for Kaplan Meier Analysis

 These scripts can be found under the 'Kaplan_Meier_Analysis' folder.
-Through which you will be able to generate Figures 2A and 2B from the paper.
+By running these you will be able to generate Figures 2A and 2B from the paper.

 #### Scripts for Cox Proportional Hazards Analysis

 These scripts can be found under the 'CPH_Analysis' folder.
-Through which you will be able to generate Figures 3A through 6 from the paper.
+By running these you will be able to generate Figures 3A through 6 from the paper.

 ## Stastistics